exadel-inc/esl/src/modules/esl-share/README.md

 ### ESLSharePopup

 This element is based on [ESLPopup](../esl-popup/README.md) element and exists in a single instance.
 Its shared instance adds directly to the document's body when any of `ESLShare` requires showing this popup.
 It removes from the document's body on hide action.
 `ESLSharePopup` renders buttons from the list on show action.
 If an `ESLSharePopup` element with the desired set of buttons already exists in the document body, the existing one will be reused.

+Since an `ESLSharePopup` element is created dynamically you may need to style some individual popups differently, for example on components with dark or light backgrounds.
+To do this, you can define an additional class or style that will be applied to the popup when it is opened.
+Simply define the `popup-params` attribute in the `ESLShare` element, in which you specify the desired `extraClass` or `extraStyle` property.

 #### Observing changes in configuration